Skip to content

 Frequently Asked Questions

 Not always.
-Plant-based substitutes like meat-free mince or dairy alternatives often cost as much as or more than basic meat.
-The saving comes from cooking with beans, lentils, grains, and seasonal vegetables rather than swapping meat for branded substitutes.
+Branded plant-based substitutes — meat-free mince, dairy alternatives, ready meals — often cost as much as or more than basic cuts of meat.
+The cost gap typically appears when the vegetarian shop leans on staples like beans, lentils, grains, and seasonal vegetables rather than swapping meat for branded substitutes.
+Enter the actual figures from a recent receipt to see your own gap rather than relying on a generic estimate.

 Why include an investment return?